JulieU/job-tracker/README.md

 - React component architecture and state management
 - TypeScript interfaces and type safety across the full stack
 - Drag and drop with optimistic UI updates
-- Deploying a full stack application to Vercel and Railway
+- Deploying a full stack application to Vercel and Render
 - Git version control and GitHub workflow